-The Malaysian government regards the multiracial problems as a bona fide imminence to the social harmony of Malaysia since the incident of an interracial conflict on May 13, 1969.
-In other words, the major concern of the Government of Malaysia upon independence was to develop a strong sense of national unity and identity.
+The Malaysian government regards multiracial problems as a major hindrance to the social harmony of Malaysia since the incident of interracial conflict on 13 May 1969.
+In other words, the major concern of the Government of Malaysia since independence has been to develop a strong sense of national unity and identity.

-The Department of National Unity and Integrity (DNUI) was established in 1969 and the Rukun Tetangga (Peaceful Neighbour) programme was introduced in 1975 to achieve safety and unity among the multiracial citizens in Malaysia.
-Rukun Tetangga (RT) is a voluntary programme that is regulated by the Malaysian government which is intended to create neighbourhood residents around the country.
+The Department of National Unity and Integrity (DNUI) was established in 1969 and the rukun tetangga (peaceful neighbour) programme was introduced in 1975 to achieve safety and unity among the multiracial citizens in Malaysia.
+Rukun tetangga is a voluntary programme that is regulated by the Malaysian government which is intended to create neighbourhood residents around the country.
 It is a neighbourhood organisation which is made up of particular residential areas.
-The power and authority of RT were vested by the Peaceful Neighbour Regulation 1975.
+The power and authority of rukun tetangga were vested by the Peaceful Neighbour Regulation 1975.

-RT performs an important role in arranging squad groups under the Voluntary Patrol Scheme (VPS) in residential areas.
+Rukun tetangga performs an important role in arranging squad groups under the Voluntary Patrol Scheme (VPS) in residential areas.
 This is one of the restraint strategies for crimes in such places.
 The night squad groups consist of residents of the community.
 They have the power to stop and inspect any person, vehicle, or property in the designated area if they feel that the safety of the residents is at risk.
-Besides the night squad groups, RT today plays other roles like organising programmes to boost integration, humanity-related programmes, and other connected occurrences interface which are aimed at increasing community connexion.
+Besides the night squad groups, rukun tetangga today plays other roles like organising programmes to boost integration, humanity-related programmes, and other connected interface aimed at increasing community connexion.

-As clearly provided in the Rukun Tetangga Act 2012 (the Act), in particular, section 8, RT committees are to carry out activities aimed at improving and strengthening neighbourhood spirit, solidarity, goodwill, harmony, comfort, peace, cooperation, security, welfare, health, economic well-being, and quality of life among members of the community.
-The RT committees are also tasked to gather information on, as well as observe and investigate, all issues and social conflict in the area and to report them to the higher authorities to ensure the residents are protected against any criminal activities or disasters.
-Where possible, the RT committees are required to provide mediation services in the community for reconciliation purposes or otherwise resolve any disagreements among members of the community.
-While the RT committees are allocated funds from the government, the Act allows them to raise money to carry out activities for the benefit of the community, but they are required to obtain written approval from the chief director in advance.
+As clearly provided in the Rukun Tetangga Act 2012 (the Act), in particular, section 8, rukun tetangga committees are to carry out activities aimed at improving and strengthening neighbourhood spirit, solidarity, goodwill, harmony, comfort, peace, cooperation, security, welfare, health, economic well-being and quality of life among members of the community.
+The rukun tetangga committees are also tasked to gather information on, as well as observe and investigate, all issues and social conflict in the area and to report them to the higher authorities to ensure the residents are protected against any criminal activities or disasters.
+Where possible, the rukun tetangga committees are required to provide mediation services in the community for reconciliation purposes or otherwise resolve any disagreements among members of the community.
+While the rukun tetangga committees are allocated funds from the government, the Act allows them to raise money to carry out activities for the benefit of the community, but they are required to obtain written approval from the chief director in advance.

-The Act also clearly defines the functions and role of the RT committee's VPS which forms the backbone of its programmes, enhancing the scope of the VPS's functions, and also provides sufficient protection for the volunteers but with clauses to detect and discipline their conduct.
+The Act also clearly defines the functions and role of the rukun tetangga committee's VPS which forms the backbone of its programmes, enhancing the scope of the VPS's functions, and also provides sufficient protection for the volunteers but with clauses to detect and discipline their conduct.
 The VPS is protected under the Public Authorities Protection Act 1948.